-Problem Solving in the GCSE classroomOnline
+Problem Solving in the GCSE classroomOnline series

 Live Online Professional Development (LOPD) courses form a programme of innovative online courses, designed to enable teachers to develop their teaching with confidence in a convenient, stress-free way.